 Clostridium difficile infection (CDI)

 Clostridium difficile is a bacteria that can cause unpleasant and sometimes serious symptoms, including diarrhea and stomach pain.
 CDI is the most common cause of hospital acquired infection in the U.S. and is responsible for the death of approximately 29,000 Americans each year.
-The incidence of first occurrence is 640,000 to 820,000 patients per year.
 The risk of recurrence is approximately 25 percent after the primary occurrence, 40 percent after a first recurrence, and more than 60 percent for those who have experienced two or more recurrences.

 We are currently evaluating SER-287 in patients with mild-to-moderate UC, a serious chronic condition affecting approximately 700,000 individuals in the United States.
 The disease results in inflammation of the colon and rectum and can result in debilitating symptoms, including abdominal pain, bowel urgency and diarrhea.